20 Fun Ways to Experience Christmas in Philadelphia

 Miracle on South 13th Street is, hands down, one of my favorite things about Christmas in Philadelphia.
 For years, this group of neighbors has coordinated to bring the joy of Christmas to those who need it and the thousands of people who visit every season.

-Most of the houses pour all their creativity into their decorations.
+Most of the houses pour all their creativity into their decorations from displays honoring Philly legends and Mickey Mouse to more traditional Christmas imagery.
 The result is a little bit like Christmas threw up on the street—but only in the very best of ways.
 You just have to take a stroll or a drive through and see it for yourself.

 Catch a holiday performance

-Favorite Christmas performances are returning to Philadelphia this winter.
+Favorite Christmas performances are happening in Philadelphia this winter.

-George Balanchine’s The Nutcracker has been a fixture of the holidays in Philadelphia for years.
-The story of Marie’s fantastic adventures with Sugar Plum Fairies and more told through ballet runs December 9-28.
-Tickets for opening night are just $10.
+George Balanchine’s The Nutcracker has been a fixture of the holidays for years.
+The story of Clara’s fantastic adventures with Sugar Plum Fairies and more told through ballet runs December 9-29, 2024 at Philadelphia Ballet.
+Tickets for opening night start at just $10.

 Check out the Christmas pop-up bars